-If you are unable to connect to internet due to “Limited or No Internet” Error, you will find below the steps to fix this error in Windows 10.
+If you are unable to connect to internet due to “Limited or No Connectivity” Error, you can find below the steps to fix this problem in Windows 10 computers.

-Limited or No Connectivity Error in Windows 10
+Limited or No Connectivity Problem in Windows 10

-When the computer is unable to an IP Address from the DHCP server, it assigns itself an arbitrary IP Address (starting with 169) and tries to connect to the internet using this made up IP Address.
+When the computer is unable to obtain an IP Address from the DHCP server, it assigns itself an arbitrary IP Address and tries to connect to the internet using this made up IP Address.

 Luckily, you should be able to fix this problem using any of the methods as provided below.